 The Jewish Studies Center, located in the Weissman School of Arts and Sciences at Baruch College will host a “Conversation with Cartoonists: Arnie Levin, Sam Gross and Richard Gehr” on Thursday March 5 at 5:30 p.m.

 Baruch College’s Weissman Center for International Business invites you its Mitsui Lunchtime Forum with Linda Sanford, Former Senior Vice President for Enterprise Transformation for IBM.

-The Lawrence N. Field Center for Entrepreneurship at Baruch College is offering a 10-day program for students from Chile looking to launch their own businesses and learn about the U.S. financial markets.
+The Lawrence N. Field Center for Entrepreneurship at Baruch College is hosting a 10-day (January 19 – 30) program for students from Chile for the New York Entrepreneur Project where they will learn about starting their own businesses.

 Ten student teams from The City University of New York will present their final five-minute presentations on how to improve the future operations of higher education and New York City government services using the IBM Watson cognitive technology.

 Student entrepreneurs from the City University of New York presented their best pitch for a chance to win up to $15,000 at the CUNY Center for Student Entrepreneurship Demo Day, held at Baruch College on January 8.